 (1) The pro forma revenues and net income (loss) are presented for informational purposes only and may not be indicative of what the actual results of operations of the Company would have been assuming the transaction occurred on January 1, 2022, nor do they purport to represent the Company's results of operations for future periods.
-For the six months ended Junu 30, 2022, pro forma net loss includes \$47.7 million of merger expenses funcioning \$2.00 million of merger expenses both in the properties of the prope
+For the nine months ended September 30, 2022, pro forma net loss includes \$47.7 million of merger expenses (functioning \$25.3 million of merger expenses bome by is5an,) which are non-recurring in neutre.
+For the three and nine months ended September 30, 2022, pro forma net loss includes \$13.2 million and \$171.9 million, respectively, of losses on extinguishment of debt, which are non-recurring in nature.
+From the date of the Merger closing through September 30, 2023, \$0.1 million of total revenues and \$6.0 million of net income of the acquirer are included in the Company's consolidated statements of operations.

 Goodwill-Goodwill is calculated as the excess of purchase consideration over the fair value of the net identifiable assets acquired (or liabilities assumed) and primarily relates to the acquisition of iStar's workforce and future synergies expected to be realized from the Merger.
-Goodwill is not subject to amortization but is tested annually for impairment or more frequently should potential triggering events be identified that may indicate potential impairment, such as when a company's market capitalization is below its book value.
-Any full or partial impairment of goodwill would flow through the Company's income statement as a non-cash charge and would adversely affect the Company's net income for the period in which the impairment is recognized.
-The Company does not expect goodwill to have any tax impact on its financial statements.
+Goodwill is not subject to amortization but is tested annually for impairment or more frequently should potential triggering events be identified that may indicate potential impairment, such as when a company's fair value, or the estimated fair value of a reporting unit of a company, is below its book value.